-Microsoft Core Services Engineering and Operations (CSEO) builds and operates the systems that run Microsoft.
-CSEO is leading the internal transformation of Microsoft by rethinking traditional IT and business operations, driving innovation and productivity for its 140,000 employees worldwide.
+Microsoft Digital builds and operates the systems that run Microsoft and is leading the internal transformation of Microsoft by rethinking traditional IT and business operations, driving innovation and productivity for its 160,000 employees worldwide.
 The transformation is improving our ability to empower our employees, engage our customers and partners, optimize our operations, and transform our products.

 The need for digital transformation

-Disruptions have always been a catalyst for business transformation and to lead on the forefront, we’re becoming more agile, efficient, and innovative.
-This means changing our systems and processes to support and quickly adapt to new products, business models, regulations, and anything else that comes our way.
+Disruptions have always been a catalyst for business transformation.
+To lead on the forefront, we’re becoming more agile, efficient, and innovative.
+This means changing our systems and processes to support and quickly adapt to new products, services, business models, regulations, and anything else that comes our way.

 Leading with vision and world-class execution